RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	the	main	focus	of	the	PaaS	service	category	is on	providing	an	application	framework	for	the	cloud	customer	to deploy	code	and	data	into.
 The	cloud	customer	will	have	considerable input	into	and	contractual	requirements	for	the	application	framework, but	it	is	the	responsibility	of	the	cloud	provider	to	meet	and	address those	needs	to	meet	SLA	requirements.

-### Question # 28 - Which	of	the	following	is	a	functionality	and	tool	offered	by	IRMsolutions,	but	not	available	with	traditional	permissions	and	security settings?
+### [important] Question # 28 - Which	of	the	following	is	a	functionality	and	tool	offered	by	IRM solutions,	but	not	available	with	traditional	permissions	and	security settings?
 A.	Confidentiality
 B.	Expiration
 C.	Integrity
 D.	Copying
 Answer: B.

-IRM	allows	for	many	extended	security	operations	and	functions that	are	not	available	with	traditional	permissions	and	settings.
+[important] **IRM	allows	for	many	extended	security	operations	and	functions that	are	not	available	with	traditional	permissions	and	settings.
 With traditional	permissions,	it	is	possible	to	limit	who	can	read	or	modify	a file,	but	with	read	permissions,	a	file	can	be	copied	very	easily	with	no limitations,	and	once	this	is	done,	it	can	be	used	forever.
 Even	if	the permissions	of	the	user	are	revoked	at	some	point,	if	the	user	has copied	or	downloaded	the	data,	he	can	still	access	it.
 With	IRM layered	on	top,	a	file	can	be	copied	or	downloaded	but	with	expiration restrictions	on	it.
-After	the	expiration	time	has	passed,	the	file	will	no longer	be	accessible.
+After	the	expiration	time	has	passed,	the	file	will	no longer	be	accessible.**

 A	is	incorrect	because	confidentiality	can	be	provided	through traditional	permissions	and	settings	by	limiting	who	can	access	or	read data,	as	well	as	through	mechanisms	such	as	encryption.
 However, once	the	ability	to	access	the	data	is	allowed,	there	is	nothing	to prevent	future	use	or	copying	of	data.